 This tree is a perfect example of one of nature's amazing creations.
 Although the driftwood on this California juniper has been refined, the overall shape was a natural occurrence.

-One of Harry's most famous, it is now located in the National Bonsai and Penjing Museum, Washington, D.C.
+One of Harry's most famous trees, it is now located in the National Bonsai and Penjing Museum, Washington, D.C.

 Although junipers are often seen as deadwood bonsai, there are many other types of trees with potential for this bonsai style.